sjhardwick/us_tariff_data/README.md

 ## How tariff rates were obtained

-### Core coverage (Chapters 1–97)
+### Core coverage

--   Base data are drawn from USITC annual tariff tables for Chapters 1–97.
+-   Base data are drawn from US International Trade Commission (USITC) [annual tariff tables](https://dataweb.usitc.gov/tariff/annual) for Chapters 1–97.
 -   These provide official applied and scheduled tariff rates for all HTS8 codes.

-The dataset extends the USITC tables with relevant Chapter 99 measures obtained from Global Trade Alert.
+The dataset extends the USITC tables with relevant additional measures obtained from Global Trade Alert.
 This includes Section 232 and 301 tariffs, for example.

 ### Retrieving special measures from Global Trade Alert

-1. Extract all GTA measures implemented since 1 January 2015.
+1. Extract all Global Trade Alert (GTA) measures implemented since 1 January 2015.

 2. Filter (`code/compile_gta_data.R`) to import tariffs that are: